 - One year of inorganic chemistry with lab (Chem 150 and lab; Chem 151 and lab)

 - One year of basic biology with lab (Bio 106 and lab; Bio 113 and lab)

-- One year of basic physics with lab (Phys 201 and lab; Phys 202 and lab) Most medical schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.
+- One year of basic physics with lab (Phys 201 and lab, Phys 202 and lab OR Phys 217 and lab and Phys 218 and lab) Most medical schools do not require calculus-based physics, and the MCAT exam is not calculus-based physics.

 - One year of organic chemistry with lab (Chem 250 and lab; Chem 251 and lab)

 - A number of schools also require coursework in calculus or college-level math, behavioral science (psychology), the humanities (especially English composition), and computers.
 Some more competitive schools require advanced-level science courses such as biochemistry, genetics, and cell and molecular biology, especially for students who meet basic requirements through high school advanced placement credits.

 - A baccalaureate degree (120 hours total; 45 hours of upper division work; general education requirements; requirements for major and/or minor).